Date

 Overnight: Starhotels Splendid - Venice/Deluxe Rooms

-After breakfast, transfer to the Venice Airport for your return flight home.
+After breakfast, transfer to the Venice Airport for your independent return flights home.

 Meals: B